 As displaced families return home, the risk of accidents mounts.
 Returnees are especially vulnerable to these deadly remnants of war lurking in homes, hospitals, streets and schools as they do not always realise the danger.
 Children — with their natural curiosity—often become victims.

-HALO has been working with the Syrian organisation Shafak to educate families about the risk of explosive remnants of war as they resettle and begin to rebuild their lives.
+HALO has been working with a Syrian NGO to educate families about the risk of explosive remnants of war as they resettle and begin to rebuild their lives.
 The importance of this work is illustrated by the recent experience of one of HALO’s Programme Support Officers, Alannah Ellis:

 “In early October, we visited a school in the north-western province of Idlib to give a risk education lesson.
 At the end of the session two small children approached us, unzipped their backpacks and emptied the contents onto a desk.
 Their backpacks were full of cluster munitions.
 They had just been taught not to pick up ERW and they had backpacks full of them.”